Aidan O’Brien sticks to usual formula with Ten Sovereigns

 Ten Sovereigns is unbeaten heading into this season.
 Picture: Racingfotos

 If it ain’t broke, don’t fix it.
-Aidan O’Brien will seek to win a tenth QIPCO 2000 Guineas and his principal hope, Ten Sovereigns, will make his seasonal reappearance – just as all his previous nine winners of the race have done.
+Aidan O’Brien will seek to win a tenth QIPCO 2000 Guineasaqrbwywzxbvaxf and his principal hope, Ten Sovereigns, will make his seasonal reappearance – just as all his previous nine winners of the race have done.

 Ten Sovereigns was the star of O’Brien’s juvenile crop last season when he was unbeaten in three starts and signed off with victory in the Middle Park Stakes at Newmarket.